alan-turing-institute/data-safe-haven/docs/design/security_decisions/physical_resilence_and_availability.md

-# Design decisions based on physical resilience and availability
+# Physical resilience and availability

 ## Issues